 Some people also ask us what they can send.
-Putting your faith in the postal service is a trusting act in any country, when sending to Africa it can be all the more unknown!
+Putting your faith in the postal service is a trusting act in any country, but when sending to Africa it can be all the more unknown!
 That is why we have included a few tips on how best to go about this:

-– Sending via regular post: This is OK but arrival times vary, although costs are lower than almost all other providers.
-Most businesses and residence have a ‘PO Box’ address so when a letter or parcel arrives it is delivered into our Arusha box and a note sent for us to collect it.
+Sending via regular post: This is OK but arrival times vary, but costs are lower than almost all other providers.
+Most businesses and residence have a ‘P.O.
+Box’ address so when a letter or parcel arrives it is delivered into our Arusha box and a note sent for us to collect it.
 This is the most cost effective but slowest option and timing can vary from one to several weeks.

-– Sending via DHL International courier service.
-This is a more costly option but a much quicker and safer guarantee of delivery if sending expensive items.
-What we do ask is that you stipulate on the pro-forma slip you will have to send out with the DHL parcel a small nominal amount in the value box.
-This is because items of high value (i.e. $20.00 + ) will require us to pay import tax on collection.
-This is naturally something we can little afford even if we are dying to receive your generous gift!
+Sending via DHL International courier service: This is a more costly option but a much quicker and safer.
+On the pro-forma slip we ask that you stipulate a small nominal amount in the value box – this is because items of high value (i.e. $20.00+) will require us to pay import tax on collection.
+This is something we can little afford even if we are dying to receive your generous gift!

-If you think you could help with this please contact the Project Coordinator at firstname.lastname@example.org.
+If you think you are able to help with this purchase, please contact the Project Coordinator at firstname.lastname@example.org.